Oscocos/WrappedNow/README.md

 # Wrapped Now
 ![Wrapped Now preview](example.png)

-An interactive web app that shows your personalized Spotify Wrapped your top artists and songs over custom time periods from 1 month to 1 year.
+An interactive web app that shows your personalized very own Spotify Wrapped

+Top artists and songs over custom time periods from 1 month to 1 year.

 ---

 ## Using This Project

-You can use this project **as is** right away if you want to explore your own Spotify data (I would appreciate that!
+You can use this project **as is** right away if you want to explore your own Spotify data

+(I would appreciate that!
 It lets me know cool people are using something I made!)

 Choose from artists or songs, and from different time periods.
 You can click on each card and it will take you to the spotify page.

 The artists also have a rating 'popularity', that's Spotify's ranking of how popular and artist is.

 ### Requirements to run locally: